 MG is an ultra-rare autoimmune syndrome characterized by complement activation leading to the failure of neuromuscular transmission.
 Data from a Phase II trial evaluating the safety and efficacy of eculizumab in patients with refractory generalized MG indicated improvement in clinical measures.
 In the second quarter of 2014, we commenced a Phase III pivotal trial to evaluate eculizumab as a treatment for patients with refractory generalized MG.
-In addition, the FDA has granted orphan designation for eculizumab as a treatment for patients with MG.
+In addition, the FDA has granted orphan drug designation for eculizumab as a treatment for patients with MG.
+In August 2014, the EC granted orphan drug designation for eculizumab as a treatment for patients with MG.